Posted on May 14, 2018 | by Vinod Kakumanu

 International education has features that place its pursuers at a position of advantage.
 The global perspective, multilingual aptitude, affinity to technology and rigorous assessment combined with international education offers a great deal of distinction in school education.

 Information and Communications Technology (ICT) is now part of the educational experience worldwide and regarded as a new form of ‘literacy’ alongside reading, writing, and numeracy.
 Research and critical skills are engrained in the curriculum.

 It is indeed a choice that every school promoter cannot make given the standards and expenses involved in establishing an international school.
 However, making a transition from national curriculum to IB or Cambridge is an option you may exercise.

-School promoters can seek assistance from International school consultants of School Serv for opening International school.
+School promoters can seek assistance from International school consultants of School Serv for opening International school in India.